-This disclosure helps investors understand the significant risks associated with the Fund and the Trust as a result of borrowing as well as the maturity dates of borrowings.
+This disclosure helps investors understand the significant risks associated with the Trust as a result of borrowing as well as the maturity dates of borrowings.

 Borrowing maturity and credit facility expiry profiles are important information where a Trust borrows to invest.
-Credit facilities that are due to expire within a relatively short time frame can be a significant risk factor, especially in periods where credit is more difficult and expensive to obtain.
+Credit facilities that are due to expire within a relatively short timeframe can be a significant risk factor, especially in periods where credit is more difficult and expensive to obtain.
 A failure to renew borrowing or credit facilities can adversely affect the Trust's viability.
-Breaches of a loan covenant may result in the lender being able to require immediate repayment of the loan or impose a freeze on further draw downs on the credit facility.
+Breaches of a loan covenant may result in the lender being able to require immediate repayment of the loan or impose a freeze on further drawdowns on the credit facility.
 Amounts owing to lenders and other creditors of the Trust rank before an investor's interest's in the Trust.

-The Trust has bank borrowings of \$6,285,000 which is secured against the property held by the Trust as a first ranking charge.
+The Trust currently has borrowings of \$3,575,000 ans this loan is secured against the property held by the Trust as a first ranking charge.
 The amount owing to lenders and other creditors rank before other investors in the Trust.

-The LVR covenants of the loan are 65% of the value of the property and the Interest Cover Ratio covenant is 2.0 times.
-MPG confirms that the Trust is within these covenants and no breaches of these covenants have occurred to date.
-In the event that MPG is replaced as Trustee this will trigger a default event and the loan may be immediately due and payable to the lender.
+The LVR covenant of the loan is 60% of the value of the property and the Interest Cover Ratio covenant is 1.5 times.
+MPG confirms that the current borrowings of the Trust are within these covenants and no breaches of these covenants have occurred to date.
+In the event that MPG is replaced as RE this will trigger a default event and the loan may be immediately due and payable to the lender.
+This loan has been recently rolled over for a new 3 year term.